List of Spy × Family episodes

-Spy × Family is an anime television series based on the manga series of the same name by Tatsuya Endo.
+Spy × Family is an anime television series based on Tatsuya Endo's Spy × Family manga series.
 Produced by Wit Studio and CloverWorks, the series is directed by Kazuhiro Furuhashi, with character designs by Kazuaki Shimada while Kazuaki Shimada and Kyoji Asano are chief animation directors.
 The music is composed and produced by (K)now Name.
 It was first announced in October 2021.

 The series follows master spy Twilight, who must disguise himself as psychiatrist Loid Forger and build a mock family in order to investigate political leader Donovan Desmond.
 Unbeknownst to him, his wife, Yor, is actually an assassin known as the Thorn Princess, while his daughter, Anya, has telepathic abilities.
 The family pet dog, Bond, has powers of premonition, which is partially conferred to Anya whenever she reads his mind.

 The first season of the series, which consists of 25 episodes, is separated into two parts known as cours.
 The first cours, consisting of 12 episodes, aired from April 9 to June 25, 2022, while the second cours, consisting of 13 episodes, aired from October 1 to December 24 of the same year, on TV Tokyo and other networks.
 In December 2022, a second season and a theatrical film were announced at the Jump Festa '23 event.
 Ichirō Ōkouchi replaced Furuhashi as scriptwriter, with the remaining staff and cast having returned to reprise their roles.
 The second season, consisting of 12 episodes, aired from October 7 to December 23, 2023.
 In June 2024, a third season was announced at a special event for the series.
-Yukiko Imai is replacing Furuhashi and Takahiro Harada as the season's director, while the remaining staff and cast is returning to reprised their roles.
-It premiered on October 4, 2025.
+Yukiko Imai replaced Furuhashi and Takahiro Harada as the season's director, while the remaining staff and cast returned to reprise their roles.
+It aired from October 4 to December 27, 2025.

 The anime series is licensed for streaming by Crunchyroll outside of Asia, while Muse Communication holds distribution rights for the series in South and Southeast Asia.